home previous next

 They didn't tell you at the introductory lectures that unpleasant things may result from the practice of TM?
 This was yet another mental reservation "for your own good."
 They didn't want to scare you off which would keep you from gaining the "benefits" of TM.
 They meant well.

 But this is the point at which some people do indeed began to experience significant negative effects from the practice of TM.
-This is because all of this trance and dissociation turns out not to be a normal or "natural" thing at all.
+This is because all of this dissociation turns out not to be a normal or "natural" thing at all.

 Another very common negative effect is to have "headaches in meditation".
-This can happen even doing just "twenty minutes twice a day", but it is especially common during and after periods of toxically increased "trance dosage" such as at a residence course.
+This can happen even doing just "twenty minutes twice a day", but it is especially common during and after periods of toxically increased "dissociation dosage" such as at a residence course.

 The negative effects can also take the form of unpleasant physical sensations or involuntary twitching of large muscle groups.